fc-ideas/idea-potential/README.md

 ## 10. Direction of Study

+Plainly: This section suggests how to design future paradigms using the framework.

 The proposed direction is not to search blindly for new models, but to:

 * design paradigms with explicit internal interfaces and cross-fiber translations,